PyCOMPLETE/GasFlowHLCalculator/README.md

 - This module serves as the frontend for other scripts.
 - It only needs the fill number as input.
 - If the corrseponding data is already stored as h5 it returns it.
 Otherwise the computation is performed.
+- Functions:
-- function compute_qbs_fill: Obtain all cell heat loads for a given fill as aligned data.
+  - compute_qbs_fill: Obtain all cell heat loads for a given fill as aligned data.
-- function compute_qbs_arc_avg: Takes aligned data and returns the arc averages.
+  - compute_qbs_arc_avg: Takes aligned data and returns the arc averages as aligned data.
-- function arc_histograms: Takes aligned data and returns the heat load at a given point in time.
+  - arc_histograms: Takes recomputed cell heat loads and groups them to the arcs in form of a dictionary.
 This can then be used for histograms.
+  - get_fill_dict: This can be used to replace (update) the old fill dicts that are used in the 016\_ and other scripts.
+Currently only works for the arcs.

 create_csv.m: